asonawalla/recipes/burger_buns.md

 - Divide into 6 or 8 buns
 - Shape by rolling, getting a sphere is CRITICAL
 - Rise 1-2 hours or until doubled (likely closer to 1)
-- Egg wash (1 whole egg + splash of milk)
+- Egg wash (1 whole egg whisked with a fork)
 - Bake 375 F 16-18 mins
-- Brush with melted butter